mizamae/SafeAccess/README.md

 ![Alt text](/media/Board1.PNG?raw=true "Figure 3")

-In the initial prototypes of this board, there was no onboard 5V voltage regulator so an external one should be used to avoid relying on the microcontroller’s regulator.
+In the initial prototypes of this board, there was no onboard 5V voltage regulator so an external one should be used to avoid relying on the microcontrollerâ€™s regulator.
 In this situation, the Vin pin in the microcontroller should be cut and left floating and it should be powered from the external voltage regulator at 5V (see Figure 4).

 ![Alt text](/media/Board1_regulator.png?raw=true "Figure 4 Initial prototype boards")